 Bull Shark Sightings in Lake Michigan

-Any reports of bull shark sightings in Lake Michigan should be treated with skepticism, as there are many look-alike species of sharks that can be mistaken for bull sharks.
+Any reports of bull shark sightings in Lake Michigan should be treated with skepticism, as many look-alike species of sharks can be mistaken for bull sharks.
 In addition, the conditions in Lake Michigan are not ideal for bull sharks, as the lake is much colder and less salty than the ocean, which could make it difficult for them to survive.

 Conclusion